awsdocs/amazon-application-discovery-user-guide/doc_source/appdisc-prereq.md

 # Prerequisites<a name="appdisc-prereq"></a>

-Before using using the Application Discovery Service, confirm that your on\-premises servers and your network environment meet the following requirements\.
+Before using the Application Discovery Service, confirm that your on\-premises servers and your network environment meet the following requirements\.

 ## Supported Operating Systems<a name="supported-os"></a>

-The Application Discovery agent supports the following operating systems and system versions\.
+The Application Discovery agent supports the following operating systems and system versions\.<a name="linux_beta"></a>

 ## Linux<a name="linux_beta"></a>